For information and bookings call 01189 585 050

 If you receive a high risk result, The NHS will offer you either an Amniocentesis or a CVS, depending on the gestation of your pregnancy, which are invasive tests and carry a risk of up to 1% of causing a miscarriage.
 Visit the NHS website to find out more.

-We offer both the Harmony test and the IONA test, which analyses a sample of the mothers blood.
-Both tests give a greater than 99% accurate result and carry no risk of miscarriage.
-Find out more about the Harmony test and the IONA test.
+We offer Non Invasive Prenatal Tests, which analyse a sample of the mothers blood and give a greater than 99% accurate result with no risk of miscarriage.
+Find out more about the Harmony test or the IONA test.